Happy 131st Birthday Stanley Hart White, the inventor of the living wall.

 We can only hypothesise how different our cities would look today if architects, developers, governments had made White’s living walls core to urban development for the past 80 years.
 Would we still be threatened with such a severe climate catastrophe if, for eight decades, we had built green instead of grey?

 The good news is that since the millennium, the living-wall revolution has been gaining momentum.
 All over the world, green walls of all shapes and sizes are starting to green our grey cities.

 Green Wall Day

-We invite you to celebrate living walls worldwide on the first international Green Wall Day, on February 15th, marking the 130th birthday of the visionary Stanley Hart White.
-To take part please share on social media using the hashtag #GreenWallDay images and videos of your living wall along with thought-leadership extolling the many benefits of living walls.
+We invite you to celebrate living walls worldwide on International Green Wall Day, on February 15th, marking the birthday of the visionary Stanley Hart White.
+To take part please share on social media using the hashtag #GreenWallDay images and videos of your living wall along with thought-leadership articles.

 What is our vision for #GreenWallDay?
 This not only celebrates the living wall industry and Stanley Hart White, but will also lead to greater collaboration and best practice, living wall installation standards, guidance on how to incorporate living walls with sustainability at the forefront, including smart maintenance, recycled water, system origin, carbon footprint, biodiversity benefits and above all the need for progressive legislation worldwide to ensure all new walls are living walls.